top of page

 • Whether witnesses are required

-• How many witnesses are needed
+• How many are needed

 Understanding Mobile Notary Fees

-Mobile notary services typically include:
+Mobile notary pricing typically includes:

-Pricing may vary depending on:
+Costs may vary based on:

 • Location within Fort Myers

-• Number of documents or signatures
+• Number of documents or signers

 • Time of day or urgency

-When to Call a Mobile Notary Instead of Visiting an Office
+When to Call a Mobile Notary

 Mobile notaries are especially helpful when: